6 Lifestages of the Codling Moth

 Pupae then emerge as adults, which mate and lay eggs.

-By trapping adult males, the time of the first flight can be observed, and, by recording daily maximum and minimum temperatures from then on, the arrival of subsequent lifestages can be predicted.
+By trapping adult males, the time of the first flight can be observed, and, by recording daily maximum and minimum temperatures from then on to calculate Growing Degree-Days, the arrival of subsequent lifestages can be predicted.
 In fact, pupation in preparation for the first flight can be predicted based on cumulative Growing Degree-Days (Jones, New No-biofix Degree-Day Model).